 There are plenty of independent shops, selling arty products and vintage stuff.
 Second hand bookstores are popular too.
 Retailing is in decline in Fremantle just like everywhere else, due to increased internet shopping and a preference to drive to large out-of-town shopping centres.
 For the time being the independents are hanging on here.

 Sells everything from fresh produce to hot food to gifts, cosmetics, fashion and all kinds of things you didn’t know you needed.
 Prices are not low, but it’s a great place to walk around.
 There’s normally a busker or two lurking outside.
 Someone suggested to me that it was ‘like Covent Garden in London’.
-It isn’t quite as touristy or expensive as Covent Garden, but I see what they mean.
+It isn’t anything like as touristy or expensive as Covent Garden, but I see what they mean.

 Market is open Friday, Saturday and Sunday.